 Playa Puerto Nuevo – Another Beautiful Beach

 NOTE: With the rough weather we had in early 2010, there were massive waves that came up and over the wavebreaks and destroyed the buildings and parking areas.
-They are in the process of repairing them, so the beach is available for use, but the “balneario” part (facilities) are not available.
-Note 2/15- We recently went and the beach was so-so clean, though no facilities are available.
+They have finished repairing/replacing the facilities in 2015.
+Note 5/15- We recently went and the beach has been cleaned and the bathrooms and showers are open.

 Located on the north coast, in Vega Baja, about 45 minutes west of San Juan, it is just beautiful.
 Sometimes called the Balneario of Vega Baja, or Balneario Puerto Nuevo, it is has something for everyone.

 The Beach & Facilities

 The beach is golden sand and is protected from the violent northern swells by huge limestone rocks.
 The rock outcroppings act a as a wave break, but also offer magnificent views and photo opportunities.

 These rocks make for 2 types of water fun.
 First, there is a nice natural pozo or pool that is gently filled and flushed constantly with the wave action.
 The water in this pool is almost always calm.
 It is shallow on the edges and deeper in the middle.
 Second, there is the beach on the left that is open to the ocean, however one side is a cove protected by the limestone rocks.
 Go to the west (left) for more wave action.